Uplogix/docs/local-manager-user-guide/advanced-features/service-level-verification.md

 ## VoIP / IP Telephony (IPT)

 For IPT environments, the Local Manager captures 47 specific RTP Control Protocol (TRCP) metrics that characterize the network's ability to transport VoIP traffic.
-Pre-encoded voice calls with phonetically balanced Harvard sentences are used to guage VoIP performance.
-Metrics suchs as jitter, latency, packet loss, MOS scores, and R values can be evaluated by the Local Manager's rules engine.
+Pre-encoded voice calls with phonetically balanced Harvard sentences are used to gauge VoIP performance.
+Metrics such as jitter, latency, packet loss, MOS scores, and R values can be evaluated by the Local Manager's rules engine.

 # Installing an SLV License